Calling young artists for teen tobacco, cannabis & vaping contest

-Starting Oct.
-1, youth living in the Interior Health region in Grades 8-12 will be invited to submit original artwork that shares a message about the impact of youth smoking/tobacco use and vaping, inspired by one of the following themes:
+Teens living in the Interior Health region in grades 8 to 12 are invited to submit original artwork that shares a message about the impact of youth smoking/tobacco and cannabis use and vaping, inspired by one of the following themes:

-• Important facts about smoking/tobacco and vaping products
+• Important facts about smoking tobacco, using cannabis and/or vaping products

 • Tobacco and vaping companies’ strategies to promote use

-• Impact of smoking/tobacco and vaping on my life
+• Impact of smoking tobacco, using cannabis and/or vaping on my life

 • Environmental impact of smoking/tobacco and vaping

-A winning poster will be chosen for each of the five themes, professionally printed, and offered to schools for display throughout the Interior Health region as well as in IH hospitals and health-care centres.
+A panel of teen peers will select a winning poster in each of the five themes.
+Posters will be professionally printed, and offered to schools for display throughout the Interior Health region as well as in IH hospitals and health-care centres.
 More importantly, by virtue of coming from youth artists, their messages will hopefully resonate more with people in that age group.

-Adds Jered: “Through this poster contest, we want to create opportunities for conversation between teens and their peers, and also with their parents and teachers, about smoking, vaping and tobacco use.
-And that, ultimately, young people will educate themselves, so they can make informed choices about nicotine use.”
+“Through this poster contest, we want to create opportunities for conversation between teens and their peers, and also with their parents and teachers, about smoking, vaping and tobacco and cannabis use,” adds Priscila Nabuco, who works with Jered on the Tobacco and Vapour Reduction team.
+“By educating themselves, young people can make informed choices about nicotine and vape use.”

 Stories@IH